-Desired Results: Make sure the renovation meets the needs of the students at Southeast Elementary.
+Desired Results: Make sure the programs meet the needs of our students and are in line with other initiatives in the district.

 5. Monitor the effectiveness of teaching stations in the district.

 Desired Results: Ensure that classroom teachers have the necessary equipment that is compatible with other classroom technologies.